maegancp/maegancp.github.io/README.md

 Our objectives are: 1.
 To create a community where expectant mothers can share their preferences and help one another through recommendations 2.
 To assist users’ in keeping track of their important dates 3.
 To provide 24/7 chat support to expectant mothers for their medical queries

+Key functions:
-Key functions: 1.Community Bulletin - take part in polls for pregnancy care related categories, community come together to exchange products recommendations advices.
-2.Calendar - keep track of their pregnancy journey, medical appointments 3.Information Hub - answers users' questions related to pregnancy process
+1. Community Bulletin - take part in polls for pregnancy care related categories, community come together to exchange products recommendations advices.
+2. Calendar - keep track of their pregnancy journey, medical appointments
+3. Information Hub - answers users' questions related to pregnancy process

 How to install and run our application:
 <!-- if you are working on a project that a user needs to install or run locally in a machine like a "POS", you should include the steps required to install your project and also the required dependencies if any.